 Expanding our foster care network to cater for greater numbers of animals who do not cope in a shelter environment.
 Animals cared for in foster homes include pregnant animals, those with young litters, orphaned kittens and puppies, seniors, and those with special needs.
 Learn more about our Foster Care Program here.

 - Petbarn partnership to adopt RSPCA cats in-store

 - No Mum Left Behind, maintaining the bond between mum and kitten

 - Proactive media and social media exposure of adoption animals

-- Online adoption profiles on RSPCA Adopt a Pet and PetRescue websites
+- Online adoption profiles on RSPCA South Australia, Adopt A Pet and PetRescue websites

 - Forging working relationships with reputable rescue groups